Upcoming Events

 November 1, 2023

-A work in progress.
-In this presentation, I will delve into a new body of work currently being developed for an exhibition in 2024.
-As part of this process, I am currently engaged in constructing scaled architectural models to examine the various possibilities and reflect upon the numerous decisions one must make to create a final installation.
+In this presentation, Weslien will delve into a new body of work currently being developed for an exhibition in 2024.
+As part of this process, she is engaged in building scaled architectural models to examine the various possibilities and reflect upon the numerous decisions one must make to create a final installation.
 These choices are influenced by the specific circumstances of the site and time.
-I anticipate that this presentation, followed by discussion, will prompt a dialogue about the complexities involved in the process of making.
-Are we obligated to consider our audience?
-And if so, who exactly constitutes that audience?
+This presentation will prompt a dialogue about the complexities involved in the process of making.
+Are we obliged to consider the audience And who exactly constitutes that audience?

 April 13, 2023

-Angela Hennessy is an Oakland based artist and survivor of gun violence.
+Angela Hennessy is an Oakland-based artist and survivor of gun violence.
 Tending to themes of loss and liberation, her work draws upon mourning practices that activate hair as a material exchanged between the living and the dead.
-She is an associate professor at California College of the Arts where teaches courses on visual and cultural narratives of death in contemporary art.
+She is an associate professor at California College of the Arts where she teaches courses on visual and cultural narratives of death in contemporary art.
+Hennessy’s work has been featured in SculptureMagazine, Wovenutopia, and The New Yorker, and in exhibitions at the Museum of the African Diaspora, Oakland Museum of California, McEvoy Foundation for the Arts, and Pt.2 Gallery.
+She has received awards from the Fleishhacker Foundation, SanFrancisco Artadia, and the Joan Mitchell Foundation.
+Her work is in the collection of the de Young Museum and the Crocker Art Museum.

 Hong Hong: A Body at Center